 Campus Police Officers have complete Police authority to apprehend and arrest anyone involved in illegal acts on-campus and areas immediately adjacent to the campus.
 If minor offenses involving University rules and regulations are committed by a University student, the campus police may also refer the individual to the Student Conduct Coordinator.
-Campus Police also maintain a working relationships with the Durant Police Department, Bryan County Sheriff Department, Calera Police Department, and Choctaw Nation Tribal Police, which allows for cooperation in enforcement activities.
+Campus Police also maintain working relationships with the Durant Police Department, Bryan County Sheriff Department, Calera Police Department, and Choctaw Nation Tribal Police, which allows for cooperation in enforcement activities.
+Campus Police are cross deputized with Choctaw Nation Tribal Law Enforcement and may arrest tribal members who have committed crimes within Campus Police jurisdiction or when acting in mutual aid in other jurisdictions.

 The prosecution of all criminal offenses, both felony and misdemeanor, are conducted at the Bryan County District Court.
 Campus Police personnel work closely with Local, State, and Federal police agencies and have direct radio communication with the City of Durant Police Department and Bryan County Sheriff's Department.
 The Campus Police Department is also a part of the Bryan County 911 Emergency System.
 By mutual agreement with State and Federal agencies, our department maintains an NLETS terminal (National Law Enforcement Telecommunications Network).
-Through this system police personnel can access the National Crime Information Computer system as well as the Oklahoma Law Enforcement Telecommunications.
+Through this system police personnel can access the National Crime Information Computer system as well as the Oklahoma Law Enforcement

+Telecommunications.
 These computer databases are used for accessing criminal history data, nationwide police records, driver/vehicle identification information, as well as other Local, State and Federal law enforcement information.